GuiseppeTool/RTWBS/README.md

 # RTWBS (Relaxed Weak Timed Bisimulation) Implementation

-This directory contains an implementation of RTWBS equivalence checking for timed automata, based on the research described in the ICSE_DT paper.
+This directory contains an implementation of RTWBS equivalence checking for timed automata.

 IMPORTANT: Branch points are not implemented
 ## Overview